 how things feel to them right now?

 "Hey, Mom, Dad?
-You two seem really tense lately.
-You bark at me for no reason.
-You make me do schoolwork but you don't explain it very well.
-You're so impatient; I end up feeling like I must be dumb.
+I know this is a bad time for everyone, but I'm just a kid.
+You yell a lot more than you used to.
+I hate school online; I really can't stand another day of it.
+You make me do schoolwork but you don't explain it very well and you're so impatient; I end up feeling like I must be dumb.
 You're driving me crazy, and my sister and brother are driving me crazy, too.
+I can't stand feeling so cooped up.
 I can't get a break.
-No school.
-No friends.
-No birthday parties.
-No playgrounds.
-Nobody seems to care how I feel or what I want.
-The news is really scary.
-A lot of people are dying.
+I hate that I can't see my friends.
+Some of the kids are pretty mean online.
+It's not fair that there aren't any games or birthday parties or sleepovers any more.
+The only thing that's fun is getting to the next level of my game and you're always making me turn it off!
+Nobody seems to care what I want or how I feel.
+And people are still dying.
 I worry all the time.
 What if Grandma gets sick?
 What if she dies?
-What if you die?
-What if I die?"
+What if you die?"

 You may be thinking, what's wonderful for a parent about hearing all that?